keolazy/poker-app/README.md

--Admin should be able to CRUD new events onto the Calendar.
+-Admin should be able to create, read, update, and delete new events onto the Calendar.

 -Admin should be able to update General-Info Component for Users to see present status of Club.